 - 1. Research!
 Time your daily activities.
 How much time do you spend communicating with others via electronic media, compared to speaking with them directly?
 How many different people do you converse with in person and how many via digital devices? - 2.
-In what ways were you or your family affected by the recession that began in 2008?
-Did the widespread loss of jobs and homes make you and others more aware of the problem of homelessness?
-Similarly, - how were you, your family, or your community affected by the subsequent upturn in the job market? - 3.
+In what ways have you and your family been affected by climate change?
+Have you felt any social pressure to do something about it personally? - Writing Sociology.
 Consider some group or organization that you participate in.
 Using Robert Merton's concepts, list its manifest and latent functions. - 4.
+How do sociology's varied theoretical approaches tend to emphasize the study of groups that are economically poor or otherwise marginalized? - 5.
 What specific issues could be best studied using a meso level of analysis?
 Which are best approached through global sociology?